How To Repair (Resurface) Rough Pool Plaster

 1.)
 WD7050: 50 Grit NON-CORROSIVE Pool Plaster Disc is used on coarse pool plaster or trowel marks to be removed and leaving a slight texture.

 2.)
-WD7070: 70 Grit NON-CORROSIVE Honed Diamond Disc is used on semi-coarse pool plaster or when new polished quartz plaster is to be honed or lightly buffed.
+WD7070: 70 Grit NON-CORROSIVE Pool Plaster Disc is used on semi-coarse pool plaster or when new polished quartz plaster is to be honed or lightly buffed.

 3.)
-WD7120: 120 Grit NON-CORROSIVE Pool Plaster Disc to removes the slight texture giving a pleasant smooth polish finish.
+WD7120: 120 Grit NON-CORROSIVE Pool Plaster Disc to remove the slight texture, giving a pleasant smooth polish finish.

 Step 1

-Use selected 50 Grit or 70 Grit you selected to clean and hone down your pool plaster to a flat surface.
-During this step, your going to remove all surface scaling, rough aggregate, and trowel marks.
-(View before polish plaster finish picture).
+Use the selected 50 Grit or 70 Grit you selected to clean and hone down your pool plaster to a flat surface.
+During this step, you're going to remove all surface scaling, rough aggregate, and trowel marks.
+(View before the polish plaster finish picture).
 Start by processing 5 square feet before you stop.
 Then wet the surface and feel the surface with your hand.
-Remember not much or no pressure needed.
+Remember, not much or no pressure needed.
 Let the pool plaster disc do the work.
-You want the pool plaster to have an even slight texture surface.
+You want the pool plaster to have an even, slightly textured surface.
 If you feel areas that are smoother than others.
-Continue till pool plaster surface is consistent.
-It is important for pool plaster surface to have a uniform texture throughout.
-By removing the top 1/16" or 1/8" of plaster you have now removed all surface imperfections, stains, and trowel marks.
+Continue till the pool plaster surface is consistent.
+The pool plaster surface needs to have a uniform texture throughout.
+By removing the top 1/16" or 1/8" of plaster, you have now removed all surface imperfections, stains, and trowel marks.
 This is the base and start of your new polished (resurfaced) pool finish.
-Disc coverage approximately 1,500 to 2,000 so. ft. per disc depending on roughness and plaster material being removed.
-When using pool plaster disc without water it is important not overheat the disc by doing a 5 Ft. x 5 Ft. area then use a hose to wash off plaster residual material remaining.
-This will keep the pool plaster disc and pool plaster from over heating.
-Excessive heat will cause break down in the integrity of both pool plaster disc and pool plaster.
+Disc coverage approximately 1,500 to 2,000 so. ft. per disc, depending on roughness and plaster material being removed.
+When using a pool plaster disc without water, it is important not to overheat the disc by doing a 5 Ft x 5 Ft area, then use a hose to wash off plaster residual material remaining.
+This will keep the pool plaster disc and pool plaster from overheating.
+Excessive heat will cause a breakdown in the integrity of both the pool plaster disc and the pool plaster.

 Step 2

 Use WD7120 non-corrosive honed diamond disc for final honing and polishing.
-During this step, you’re going to remove that slight texture feel of the plaster.
-(View the after polish plaster finish picture shown to see what you will achieve.)
-Polish about 4 square feet before you stop, wet the surface again and feel the surface you just process.
-It will have a pleasant smooth to the touch finish.
+During this step, you’re going to remove the slight texture feel of the plaster.
+(View the after-polish plaster finish picture shown to see what you will achieve.)
+Polish about 4 square feet before you stop, wet the surface again, and feel the surface you just process.
+It will have a pleasant, smooth-to-the-touch finish.
 Now you will start to feel and see your polished pool finish.
 If you can feel areas that have texture, continue with the WD7120 pad to get the smoothness you desire.
 You will make the final decision on how smooth the surface will be.
-Coverage approximately 2,000 to 3,000 so. ft. per pad depending on plaster material.
+Coverage approximately 2,000 to 3,000 so. ft. per pad, depending on plaster material.

 After Using Pool Plaster Disc